-Joiners work with wood to create staircases, windows and doors, furniture, kitchens, cupboards and interior woodwork.
+Joiners work with timber to create staircases, windows and doors, furniture, kitchens, cupboards and interior woodwork.

 Salaries depend on location, employer, level of responsibility, and the amount of overtime worked.
 Self-employed bench joiners set their own pay rates.

-There are no formal requirements to be a joiner but useful subjects to study at school include design and technology, maths and English, with GCSE exam grades A*-C or equivalent such as the Welsh Baccalaureate or BTECs.
+There are no formal requirements to be a joiner but useful subjects to study at school include design and technology, maths and English, with GCSE exam grades 9-4 (A*-C) or equivalent such as the Welsh Baccalaureate or BTECs.

 For more information on woodworking careers visit: